starfi5h/DSP_Mod/SphereEditorTools/README.md

 Rotational symmetry: Numpad `[+]`/`[-]` to increase/decrease the number of brushes on the same latitude, ranging from 1 to 60.

 ### Delete Layer
-You can now dismantle the whole constructed layer with delete button.
+You can now dismantle the whole constructed layer with the delete button.
 Deleting Layer 1 will deconstruct all the objects on the layer, leaving only an empty layer.

+### Copy Layer
+Copy a single layer to another empty layer.
+Hotkey `Page Up` for copying and `Page Down` for pasting.

 ### Hide Layer
 Toggle by "Show All Layer" button.
 When it is unchecked, only selected layer will be visible, other layers will be hidden.
 You can also use hotkey `h` to hide dyson swarm and the star.
-If `EnableHideOutside` is enable, those objects will temporarily retain their visibility settings until reopening dyson editor or viewing another dyson sphere.
+When `EnableHideOutside` is enabled, those objects will temporarily retain their visibility settings and affect outside world until reopening dyson editor or viewing another dyson sphere.
+When mask is enabled in the GUI window, a black mask will appear and block the inside part of the Dyson sphere.

 ## Installation
 Via [r2modman](https://dsp.thunderstore.io/package/ebkr/r2modman/), or manual download the file and put `SphereEditorTools.dll` in `BepInEx/plugins` folder.